mspnp/go-batcher/README.md

 ![lease](./docs/images/lease.png)

-When there is only ReservedCapacity and no SharedCapacity is set, there is no dependency on Azure Blob Storage.
+When there is only ReservedCapacity and no SharedCapacity is set, there is no requirement to use a LeaseManager.

 ### Scenarios